VModugno/mycobot_communications/setup_pi/README.md

 ros2 launch mycobot_interface_2 mycobot_comms_launch.py use_realsense:=True
 ```

-From here on your client computer connect to the robot's wifi network, then test that the inverse kinematics demo works and that in rviz2 you can see the camera.
+From here on your client computer connect to the robot's wifi network, then test that the inverse kinematics demo works.
+With the below command.
+You should see the robot arm move and revolve around a point above the robot.
 ```
 ros2 run mycobot_client_2 cobot_ik_demo
 ```

-Add camera topic through gui, select compressed color camera.
+From here we will test that the realsense camera works.
+Run the below command to bring up rviz2.
+Then add the color camera topic through the gui, selecting color camera.
 Then edit the frame to be camera_link.
 Then ensure you see an image.
 ```
 rviz2
 ```